-To: The Honourable Ralph Goodale, Minister of Public Safety and Emergency Preparedness
+To: Minister of Public Safety and Emergency Preparedness

 Today, Canadians are asking you to take firm steps towards long-overdue reforms of our privacy laws.

-The recent data scandal involving Facebook and Cambridge Analytica has highlighted how individuals struggle to protect their privacy online, and how Canada’s out-of-date privacy laws are failing to protect us.
+Data scandals such as the Facebook and Cambridge Analytica one has highlighted how individuals struggle to protect their privacy online, and how Canada’s out-of-date privacy laws are failing to protect us.

 Sadly, this is not an isolated incident.
 Greater legal protections for our rights will give the Canadian government more power to take action should other incidents like this occur.